The Infraspinatus muscle is a common pain troublemaker in athletes, musicians and desk workers.

 Reaching with you other arm – the right one – over to your left to grab the belt, you perform an inward rotation with your right shoulder and thus elongate the infraspinatus – because it is the opposite movement of an outward rotation –.

 For a tender muscle this can be already too much.
 It may give you pain to stop you from doing this movement.

 Other movements that activate the muscle in a similar way and that can be impaired

 The infraspinatus muscle attaches at the surface below the spine of the scapula and at the tuberculum majus.

 The spine of the scapula is the prominent line that runs horizontally on the scapula.

 If you take your hand and lay it down with the palm on your opposite shoulder, you should be able to feel this spine with your fingers (you will do this in the “palpation chapter”).

 The tuberculum majus is the outer and upper part of our upper arm bone.
 This bone is also called the humerus.

-Some anatomy books say the infraspinatus muscle only does an outward rotation of the shoulder.
+Some anatomy books say the infraspinatus muscle only performs an outward rotation at the shoulder.